Connect Azure Data Lake Storage Gen2 for dataflow storage

 Connect your Azure Data Lake Storage Gen2 to Power Apps

-Once you've set up your Azure Data Lake Storage Gen2 account in the Azure portal, you are ready to connect it to a specific dataflow or a Power Apps environment.
+Once you've set up your Azure Data Lake Storage Gen2 account in the Azure portal, you're ready to connect it to a specific dataflow or a Power Apps environment.
 Connecting the lake to an environment allows other makers and admins in the environment to create dataflows that store their data in your organization's lake as well.

 To connect your Azure Data Lake Storage Gen2 account with the dataflow, follow these steps: